 Mineral oil hydrocarbons (MOSH/MOAH)

-- Dressings from corrugated cardboard containing mineral oil
+- dressings of corrugated board containing mineral oil

-- Food additives (separating agents, coating agents, brighteners, anti-dust agents)
+- food additives (separating agents, coating agents, glazing agents, anti-dusting agents)

 What are MOSH and MOAH?

 From a chemical point of view, mineral oils are complex mixtures mainly consisting of saturated hydrocarbons (MOSH) and most of the time alkylated aromatic hydrocarbons (MOAH).
 Both groups of substances contain linear, branched as well as ring-shaped compounds of different molecular sizes.